abbluiz/abbluiz.com/_i18n/en/about/about.md

 Hey, how are you?

 I'm Luiz Antonio Bueno Barbosa (LABB), a software developer based on Canada.
 I used to live in Brazil though!
 I'm interested in many things related to IT, including, but not limited to: Security, Digital Privacy, Computer Networking, Programming, Web Development, Free Software... you name it.
-If I can learn at least one new thing about one of these subjects each day, I'm happy!
+If I can learn at least one new thing per day about one of these subjects, I'm happy!

 That's not all: you'll probably see me talking about games, music, movies, cooking... or anything that I find interesting really.
 I can change hobbies several times in a month!